 On the game aid for Alpha 2 (or .2?) it says that most NOs are only activated when at war, and then a couple are only available while neutral.
 For the “at war” ones, who does the country have to be at war with?
 Anyone?
 For example, is the UK Pacific NO, “5 IPCs when the UK controls all original Pacific territories”, only active while at war with Japan?
 Or is it active while at war with ANY Axis power, as they start at war with Italy and Germany?

-Posts made by hewhoisnickel
+Latest posts made by hewhoisnickel

 RE: AAG40 FAQ